 Now, don’t go overboard.
 You want these repeating design elements to be special moments, little winks and nods to those who have a good sense of style and attention to detail.
 These visual repeats will make your house feel coordinated and cohesive, but rooms shouldn’t look too matchy matchy.
 For example, a large round mirror and a couple of round lamps will probably be enough in a smaller room.
 You could add a couple more round items to a larger room, but everything in the room shouldn’t to be round or curved.

-6. Look for common threads in your inspirations.
+6. Look for common threads in your inspiration pics.
 If you’re having trouble figuring out exactly what styles or design elements you like, think about features that you’re attracted to that pop up again and again.
 Review all the photos you’ve saved from magazines, Pinterest, Instagram and Houzz and look for styles, types of furnishings, color palettes, patterns, and materials that occur repeatedly.
 Are you drawn to sleek, clean lines, or more ornate, intricate design?
-Do you prefer rooms with all neutrals, lots bold colors, or mostly neutrals with pops of color?
-Do bold patterns like broad stripes or tone-on-tone texture typically catch your eye?
+Do you prefer rooms with all neutrals, lots of bold colors, or mostly neutrals with pops of color?
+Do bold patterns, like broad stripes, or tone-on-tone texture typically catch your eye?
 Do you like an all white kitchen or one with stained wood or colored cabinets?
 Or do you like kitchens with a mix of cabinetry?
 Does every inspirational picture for your master bedroom include a four poster bed or an overstuffed chair?
 Look for the commonalities in your photos and let those repeating characteristics guide you and your design choices.